April 23, 2014

 Greenwood’s will reopen Thursday, August 28

 Ah yes!
 Just as Juliet sadly bid farewell to Romeo, we bid farewell to another great ski season.
 The “sweet” part of it is looking forward to next season, especially since we had such great spring skiing this year!
 We have ordered all the goodies for next season and will patiently await their arrival in late summer.
 We’ll be geared up and ready to show you all the latest and greatest in ski equipment and duds when we reopen on August 28.
-But before we get carried away with thoughts of summer, we have some suggestions for caring for your gear and tucking it away.
+But before we get carried away and plan for summer, we have some suggestions for caring for your gear and tucking it away.
 These suggestions will also make your first trip up the hill next season more fun and trouble free.

 1. Examine your equipment and clothing-Do you need repairs of any sort?
 Now is the perfect time to take care of those little repairs when you can be without the gear for repair time.
 Do you need to replace the heels and toes on your boots (if your boot model allows)?
 Do you need new lenses for your goggles?
 If so, give us a call and see if parts are available.
 If we need to order parts for you, we can get them here before next season.
 If your clothing suffered some rips or tears, contact a local seamstress and see if they can make the repairs.
 If needed repairs are beyond what a local seamstress can provide, some clothing manufacturers have repair facilities and will make repairs for a reasonable fee.
 Another source for clothing repair, including technical garments, is Rainy Pass Repair Inc. You can find more information by calling 1-888-747-7867.
 HINT: Clothing manufacturers require garments to be freshly laundered prior to returning for repair.